How to start a food truck business

 5. Get paid

-While there are plenty of countertop POS solutions, investing in a portable reader allows you to maximize the limited real estate in your truck’s interior.
-In fact, there are even POS terminals designed specifically for quick-service restaurants – whether yours is stationary or on wheels.
+While there are plenty of countertop POS systems, investing in a portable reader like the Clover Flex allows you to maximize the limited real estate in your truck’s interior.
+In fact, there are even POS terminals designed specifically for quick-service restaurants—whether yours is stationary or on wheels.

 6. Spread the word